ApocalypseCalculator/Someone/README.md

 Someone bot for Discord.
 Brings back Discord's 2018 April Fools joke.

 What this bot basically does is that when you mention it, it will randomly mention some other server member who can see the channel.
+It also has a lot of other commands you can get by doing `someone!help`

 Created by ApocalypseCalculator#7096.